Redpath Museum: Entomology

 The Lyman entomology collections were transferred in 1961 by D. Keith McE.
 Kevan to Macdonald Campus in Sainte Anne-de-Bellevue, leading to the creation of the Lyman Entomological Museum and Research Laboratory.

 Paleontology

 The museum's important collection of fossils owes much of its beginning to Sir William Dawson who provided not only many of the fossils of plants from his native Nova Scotia, but procured many important specimens from around the world.

 Dr Thomas Clark, for many years up until his death, was a fixture at the museum and was renowned for his pioneering work on fossils from the Burgess Shale, some of the oldest known anywhere.

 Ethnology

-The ethnological and archeological collection is one of the oldest in North America and began with Sir William Dawson's collection.
+The ethnological and archaeological collection is one of the oldest in North America and began with Sir William Dawson's collection.
 It received further material from the Natural History Society of Montreal.
 It now has over 17,000 items from Africa, ancient Egypt, Oceania, paleolithic Europe and South America.
 The collection of First Nations artifacts that were once part of the collection now are housed in the nearby McCord Museum in Montreal.